fmamah777/holbertonschool-validation-backup/README.md

 GNU Make in version 3.81+
 Git (command line) in version 2+
 Go Hugo v0.80+
-The student needs to be able to spawn up a clean Ubuntu 18.04 system.
+i need to be able to spawn up a clean Ubuntu 18.04 system.
 Therefore Docker is recommended with NO prior knowledge.
 A text editor or IDE (Integrated Development Editor) of your convenience (Visual Code, Notepad++, Vim, Emacs, IntelliJ, etc.)
 Story
 Congratulations!

-It’s your first day at “Awesome Inc.” as a software engineer.
-This company is currently experiencing fast growth and hired you to work on their web services.

-Your predecessor left to travel the world, and the expectations are high on your ability to help "Awesome Inc.” to grow a culture of collaboration with a technical mindset, while managing their existing web services.
-That’s exactly what DevOps is about!